xydxdy/VISTEC-thesis-template/README.md

 # VISTEC-thesis-template

-**Disclaimer** : This template is not the official version from VISTEC Graduate Studies.
-Please verify the formatting requirements with your department or advisor.
+**Disclaimer** : This template is not the official version provided by VISTEC Graduate Studies.
+Be sure to confirm the formatting requirements with VISTEC Graduate Studies.

 ### Prerequisites